 Who can be a Parish Safeguarding Officer?

-- You will be someone who is interested in the promotion of social justice, social responsibility and respect for others
+- You will be interested in the promotion of social justice, social responsibility and respect for others.

-- You will be able to keep information confidential when required to do so, but also knows when to share concerns in order to prevent harm to children and vulnerable adults
+- You will be able to keep information confidential when required to do so, but also know when it is appropriate to share concerns in order to prevent harm to children, young people and vulnerable adults.

 For further information and resources